Standard 4 of the Care Certificate explores equality, diversity, inclusion and discrimination.

 Complete the table below to explain the key terminology in your own words.

-- Diversity – recognising, accepting, respecting and embracing the differences between individuals
+- Diversity – recognising, accepting, respecting, embracing and celebrating the differences between individuals

-- Equality – ensuring that everybody is offered the same opportunities, although not necessarily treating everybody the same.
-For example, ac ollege student with autism may require their printed materials to be on yellow paper, which means that they are treated differently in order to be offered the same opportunity.
+- Equality – ensuring that everybody is treated fairly and offered the same opportunities (this does not mean treating everybody the same – for example, a college student with autism may require their printed materials to be on yellow paper, which means that they are treated differently in order to be treated fairly and offered the same opportunity.)

 - Inclusion – ensuring all individuals have the opportunity to participate, be included regardless of their differences such as race, religion, gender, sexual orientation etc.